2019 Trump–Ukraine scandal: Giuliani's activities in Ukraine

-Place in the Russia investigation counter-narrative
+Place in the Russia investigation conspiracy theory

-In February 2020, United States attorney John Durham was appointed to lead an investigation into the origins of the Mueller inquiry.
+In February 2020, United States attorney John Durham was appointed to lead an investigation into the Mueller inquiry's origins.
 It was reported that the investigation was focusing on former CIA director and Trump critic John Brennan and whether he had mishandled evidence during the early stages of the inquiry into Russian meddling in the 2016 elections.
 Mick Mulvaney linked Durham's investigation to the Ukraine scandal, stating that Durham had sought help from Ukraine and interviewed Ukrainian citizens.
-The Durham inquiry has been described as an "inquiry into its own Russia investigation". and "investigating the investigators" of the Russian interference.
+The Durham inquiry has been described as an "inquiry into its own Russia investigation" and "investigating the investigators" of the Russian interference.

-Impact on Ukraine-Russia relations
+Impact on Ukraine–Russia relations

-Alexander Vindman, the former Director for European Affairs who supported the whistleblower's testimony, claimed Trump's intervention weakened Ukrainian efforts to counteract Russian aggression in a number of ways in an interview with VICE News, saying "It’s because of Trump's corruption that we have a less capable, less prepared Ukraine".
+Alexander Vindman, the former director for European affairs who supported the whistleblower's testimony, claimed Trump's intervention weakened Ukrainian efforts to counteract Russian aggression in a number of ways in an interview with VICE News, saying "It's because of Trump's corruption that we have a less capable, less prepared Ukraine".